MicrosoftDocs/learn/learn-pr/iot/examine-device-provisioning-lifecycle-tasks/includes/4-roll-device-certificates.md

 If you got your certificates from a third party, you must look into how they roll their certificates.
 The process may be included in your arrangement with them, or it may be a separate service they offer.

-If you're managing your own device certificates, you'll have to build your own pipeline for updating certificates.
+If you're managing your own device certificates, you have to build your own pipeline for updating certificates.
 Make sure both old and new leaf certificates have the same common name (CN).
 By having the same CN, the device can reprovision itself without creating a duplicate registration record.

 The mechanics of installing a new certificate on a device often involve one of the following approaches:

 * You can trigger affected devices to send a new certificate signing request (CSR) to your PKI Certificate Authority (CA).
 In this case, each device will likely be able to download its new device certificate directly from the CA.

-* You can retain a CSR from each device and use that to get a new device certificate from the PKI CA. In this case, you'll need to push the new certificate to each device in a firmware update using a secure OTA update service like [Device Update for IoT Hub](/azure/iot-hub-device-update/).
+* You can retain a CSR from each device and use that to get a new device certificate from the PKI CA. In this case, you need to push the new certificate to each device in a firmware update using a secure OTA update service like [Device Update for IoT Hub](/azure/iot-hub-device-update/).

 ## Roll the certificate in the IoT hub